MorganBergen/computer-networks/content/01-chapter.md

 -  circuit switching: 10 users
 -  packet switching:  with 35 users, probability > 10 active at same time is less tahn 0.0004

+**is packet switching a winner?**

+-  great for bursty data - sometimes has data to send, but at other times not for resource sharing, and simpler which means no call setup
+-  **excessive congestion possible**:  packet delay and loss due to buffer overflow
+-  protocols needed for reliable data transfer, congestion control

+**how to provide circuit like behavior with packey switching?**
+-  it's complicated and we will study various techniques that will try to make packet switching as circuit like as possible

+###  internet structure:  a network of networks

+-  hosts connect to internet via access internet service providers (isps)
+-  access isps in turn must be inter connected
+-  so that any two hosts anywhere can send packets to each other
+-  resulting network of networks is very complex
+-  evolution driven by economics and national policies

+**given millions of access isps, how do we connect them together?**
+-  connect each access isp to one global transit isp?
+-  customer and provider isps have economic agreement
+-  but if one global isp is viable business, there will be competitors...
+-  and regional networks may arise to connect access nets to isps

+-  at the center there are a small number of well connected large networks
+-  tier 1 are commerical isps:  (e.g. sprint, at&t, ntt):  national and international coverage
+-  content provider networks (e.g. google, facebook): private network that connects its data centers to internet, often bypassing tier 1, regional isps

+###  how do packet delay and loss occur?

+-  packets queue in router buffers, waiting for turn for transmission
+-  queue length grows when arrival rate to link temporarily exceeds output link capacity
+-  packet loss occurs when memory to hold queued packets fills up

+###  packet delay four sources

+$d_{nodal} = d_{proc} + d_{queue} + d_{trans} + d_{prop}$

+1.  $d_{proc}$: nodal processing
+-  checks bit errors
+-  determine output link
+-  typically, < mirosec

+2.  $d_{queue}$:  queueing delay
+-  time waiting at output link for transmission
+-  depends on congestion level of router

+3.  $d_{trans}$: transmission delay
+-  L: packet length (bits)
+-  R:  link transmission rate (bps)
+-  $d_{trans} = L/R$

+4.  $d_{prop}$:  propagation delay:
+-  d: length of phyical link
+-  s: propagation speed (~2x10^8 m/sec)
+-  $d_{prop} = d/s$

+###  packet queueing delay

+-  a:average packet arrival rate
+-  L: packet length (bits)
+-  R: link bandwidth (bit transmission rate)

+$$\frac{L*A}{R}: \frac{\text{arrival rate of bits}}{\text{service rate of bits}}$$

+-  $La/R$ ~ $0$:  average queueing delay small
+-  $La/R$ -> $1$:  average queueing delay large
+-  $La/R$ > $1$:  more work arriving is more than can be serviced - average delay infinite

+###  real internet delays and routers

+-  what do real internet delays and loss look like?
+-  **traceroute program**: provides delay measurement from source to router along end to end internet path towards destination. for all i
+-  sends three packets that will reach router i on path towards destination (qith time to live field value i)
+-  router i will return packets to sender
+-  sender measures time intervals between transmission and reply

+###  packet loss

+-  queue (aka buffer) preceding link in buffer has finite capacity
+-  packet arriving to full queue dropped (aka lost)
+-  lost packet may be retransmitted by previous node, by source end system or not at all

+###  throuput
+-  throughput:  rate (bts/time unit) at which bits are being sent from sender to receiver
+-  instantaneous: rate at given point in time
+-  average: rate over longer period of time

+$R_{s} < R_{c}$:  what is the average end to end throughput?
+-  $R_{s}$

+$R_{s} > R_{c}$:  what is the average end to end throughput?
+-  $R_{c}$

+**bottleneck link**
+-  link on end to end path that constraints end to end throughput

+###  quantitative comparison of packet switching and circuit switching

+-  **A circuit switching scenario in which $N_{cs}$ users, each requiring a bandwidth of 20 mbps, must share a link of capacity 200 mbps**
+-  **packet switching scenario with $N_{ps}$ users sharing a 200 mbps link, where each user again requires 20 mbps when transmitting, but only needs to transmit 30 percent of the time**

+1. When circuit swqitching is used, what is the maximum number of users that can be supported?

+$200/20 = 10$ users

+2. Suppose packet switching is used.
+If there are 19 packet switching users, can this many users be supported under circuit switching?
+Yes or no?

+-  each user requires 20 mbps when transmitting
+-  each user transmits only 30% of the time
+-  there are 19 users sharing a 200 mbps link

+-  **average bandwidth per user = $20 \text{ mbps} * 0.3 = 6 \text{ mbps}$**

+-  if there are $n_{ps} = 19$ users, then the total average bandwidth requirement is

+-  **total average bandwidth = $19 * 6 \text{mbps} = 114 \text{mbps}$**

+therefore the total average bandwidth requirement 114 mbps is less than the link capacity 200 mbps, so 19 packet switching users can be supported

+3. Suppose packet switching is used.
+What is the probability that a given specific user is transmitting, and remaining users are not transmitting?